add2cal/docs/src/integration/hubspot.md

 <br /><br />

-::: tip Special Case: Landingpage
+::: tip Special Case: Landing Page
-At landingpages, you usually cannot add global header HTML and in some cases cannot edit the rich text source code too.
+At landing pages, you usually cannot add global header HTML and in some cases cannot edit the rich text source code too.

 Use the video element and add the above code blocks to the embed code input.
 :::